Mazinaw Lake, Ontario, Canada

 - Statistics / Weather / Helpful Links

 Looking for Mazinaw Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
 Or explore more of our favorite travel partners.

-All About Mazinaw Lake
+All About Mazinaw Lake, ON

 Amazing Mazinaw Lake holds court as the headwaters of Canada’s Mississippi River in eastern Ontario.
 This beautiful sprawling lake has alternately delighted and intimidated those who ventured onto its waters for hundreds of years.
 First Nations tribes spoke in hushed terms of Mishipashoo, legendary lake monster of this deep narrow lake, and offered tobacco as a blessing for safe crossing.
 Considered the second-deepest lake in southern Ontario, Mazinaw’s lake monster sightings appear to have died out in the last hundred years but not before being reported as factual by several European settlers to the area.